sajibtariq/Dash-content/README.md

 Segment duraion- 4 min ;

-Total segment- 149;
+Total segment- 149 for each representation;

-10 bitrate representation;
+here we use 10 bitrate representation;

-At first encode video by this X264 tool and create segment with MP4Box tool
+At first encode video with X264 tool and create segment with MP4Box tool

 Resolution----Encoding----Rate Quality Level